dyeramosu/AC215_snapnutrition/model-deployment/README.md

 - Make sure you are inside the `model-deployment` folder and open a terminal at this location
 - Run `sh docker-shell.sh` or `docker-shell.bat` for windows

+Add Weight and Biases API Key to your environment variables.

+`export WANDB_KEY=...`

 ### Prepare Model for Deployment
 We have our model weights stored in WandB after we performed serverless training.
 In this step we will download the model and upload it to a GCS bucket so Vertex AI can have access to it to deploy to an endpoint.